wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-high-availability-linux.md

 ## How to configure the size of the head node ##

 The size of the head node can only be selected during cluster creation.
-The default size for head nodes is **A3**, which provides 4 cores, 7GB memory, and 285GB of local storage.
 You can find a list of the different VM sizes available for HDInsight, including the core, memory, and local storage for each, on the [HDInsight pricing page](/home/features/hdinsight/#price).

 When creating a new cluster, you can specify the size of the nodes.
 The following provide information on how to specify the size using the [Azure Management Portal][preview-portal], [Azure PowerShell][azure-powershell], and the [Azure CLI][azure-cli]: